Pravakar-RijaI/Pustak-Prabandha/README.md

 ## Documentation

-You can find the Documentation inside /docs/ folder
+You can find the Documentation inside docs/Pustak-Prabandha-Project-Report.pdf
 ![](./docs/Pustak-Prabandha-Project-Report.pdf)

 ## How to run Project locally :